MalcolmGov/SpurgeonProperty/EMAIL_SETUP_GUIDE.md

 # Email Setup Guide for Monitoring System

 ## Current Issue
-The monitoring system cannot send emails because Gmail requires an App Password instead of your regular Gmail password for programmatic access.
+The monitoring system cannot send emails because the current Gmail App Password is invalid or expired.
+Gmail is rejecting the authentication credentials.

-## Solution: Generate Gmail App Password
+## Solution: Generate New Gmail App Password

 ### Step 1: Enable 2-Factor Authentication
 1. Go to your Google Account settings: https://myaccount.google.com/